toptensoftware/mk.js/readme.md

 assert.deepEqual(this.fruits, [ "apples", "pears", "bananas" ]);
 ```

+A similar approach using array `.filter()` can be used to remove values.

 ## Rules

 Rules declare how a file is built, or other actions called named rules.